Edinburgh for book lovers: cafés, book shops and quiet streets

 Suggested Spring Wander

-• Morning: Start with coffee at Cult Espresso and a walk through The Meadows under the cherry blossoms.
+Start at Cult Espresso on Buccleuch Street, then walk into The Meadows and follow Middle Meadow Walk under the cherry blossoms.

-• Evening: If you’re near New Town, detour past Queen Street Gardens for a peek before dinner.
+If you’re ending the day in the New Town, pass Queen Street Gardens before heading toward dinner.

 Is Edinburgh worth visiting in spring?